-Mind you, this affects both Muslim and non Muslim students.
-The shortcomings of teaching science and mathematics in Bahasa Malaysia instead of English has been numerous, from the lack of teachers able to read and speak proper English (some people simply fear the language and take no initiative to learn) to the lack of reading & technical materials in Bahasa Malaysia (once again, it goes back to non having enough competent people to translate the existing books) and it has come to a point where even the Old Man was restless:-
+Mind you, this affects both Muslim and non-Muslim students.
+The shortcomings of teaching science and mathematics in Bahasa Malaysia instead of English have been numerous, from the lack of teachers able to read and speak proper English (some people simply fear the language and take no initiative to learn) to the lack of reading & technical materials in Bahasa Malaysia (once again, it goes back to non-having enough competent people to translate the existing books) and it has come to a point where even the Old Man was restless:-

 “The Government is focusing too much on Bahasa Malaysia.
 The Malays, however, are not experts in science and technology.
 This kind of knowledge comes from the West and the information is mostly in English,” he added.